- What is a Hotel

 Transient hotels cater to the needs of people who are on the move and need a stopover en route to their journey.
 Located in close proximity to ports of entry, such as seaports, airports, and major railway stations, these hotels are normally patronized by transient travelers.

 Example- Hotel Centaur and Radisson in New Delhi are examples of transient hotels in India.
-Airport hotels are full under this category.
+Airport hotels are fully under this category.

 c) Suite Hotel